 Newly qualified young drivers are at a high-risk of death or serious injury within the first year of passing their driving test.
 Pre-driver education is currently delivered throughout the UK, which seeks to reduce the risks experienced by young and novice drivers.
-This research is being conducted in response to interest from deliverers and the wider road safety community in the UK in understanding how best to deliver interventions that contribute towards safer driving amongst younger drivers.
+This research was conducted in response to interest from deliverers and the wider road safety community in the UK in understanding how best to deliver interventions that contribute towards safer driving amongst younger drivers.

-The purpose of this research is to find out the best way to use pre-driver theatre and workshop education to support young and novice driver safety.
+The purpose of this research was to find out the best way to use pre-driver theatre and workshop education to support young and novice driver safety.

 Project aim and approach

-The aim of this study is to evaluate whether the content and format of pre-driver theatre and workshop interventions can help pre-drivers to develop effective strategies for coping with road related risk.
+The aim of this study was to evaluate whether the content and format of pre-driver theatre and workshop interventions can help pre-drivers to develop effective strategies for coping with road related risk.

-The project is working with several Fire and Rescue Services (FRS) in the UK over a 3.5 year period to investigate and test the effectiveness of different approaches and content for pre-driver education.
+The project worked with several Fire and Rescue Services (FRS) in the UK over a 3.5 year period to investigate and test the effectiveness of different approaches and content for pre-driver education.

-The research is comparing, typically testimonial based interventions, against research based alternatives, to determine the most effective way to proceed with delivering theatre and workshop interventions to improve young driver safety.
+The research compared, typically testimonial based interventions, against research based alternatives, to determine the most effective way to proceed with delivering theatre and workshop interventions to improve young driver safety.

-The project started in September 2019 and is taking place across a 3.5 year period, concluding in February 2023.
+The project started in September 2019 and took place across a 3.5 year period, concluding in March 2023.
 Piloting and trial work took place between June 2021 and March 2022.